 Venturing to Capitol Reef National Park in a Campervan

-Are you tired of the big National Park scene?
+Are you tired of the big national park scene?
 We don’t blame you.
-The big parks are crowded and often require reservations six months in advance.
-Maybe you’ve traveled to the big national parks and are looking for somewhere new and exciting, somewhere you’ve never seen before that’s off the beaten path.
+Some parks are crowded and often require reservations six months in advance.
+Maybe you’re looking for somewhere new and exciting, somewhere you’ve never seen before that’s off the beaten path.
 Do we have the destination for you!
-In this episode of Native Campervan itineraries, we’re hitting up Capitol Reef National Park for 36 hours!
+In this itinerary, we’re hitting up Capitol Reef National Park for 36 hours!
 We’re taking you on an adventure of a lifetime.
 Let’s hit the road!

 Day 1 – Are you or are you not going to hit the ground running?

-There are tons of activities in Capitol Reef National Park, such as canyoneering, hiking, horseback riding, backpacking, rock climbing, and so much more.
+There are tons of activities, such as canyoneering, hiking, horseback riding, backpacking, rock climbing, and so much more.
 You could easily extend your 36-hour campervan adventure to a whole week!

 Time to Set up Camp

-First order of business: let’s figure out where in Capitol Reef you’re going to park that campervan.
+First order of business: let’s figure out where you’re going to park that campervan.
 Looking for a camp spot with a few more amenities than you’re regular boondocking spot?
 Try out Fruita Campground.

 Fruita Campground is a patch of green in the desert, surrounded by acres of trees and undeniably beautiful grass.
 You’ll have access to picnic tables, grills, restrooms, and potable water fill stations.
 This camp spot requires reservations from March 1 – October 31 and is first come, first serve the rest of the year.
 The best part?
-This campsite is located inside Capitol Reef National Park.
+This campsite is located inside the park.
 Talk about easy access and maximizing your 36 hours!

-If you want to try boondocking or a less populous campsite, Capitol Reef offers two options inside the park: Cedar Mesa Campground and Cathedral Valley Campground.
+If you want to try boondocking or a less populous campsite, there are two options inside the park: Cedar Mesa Campground and Cathedral Valley Campground.
 Both sites are free and are first come, first serve.
 Additionally, if you want a spot here in the summer months, we suggest heading here straight away.

 Cathedral Valley is harder to get to, requiring four-wheel drive (if you’re renting from us, you’re in luck!) but is only 36 miles from the visitor center.
 This site has 6 sites and a pit toilet, but you’ll need to haul in your own water and fire-making materials.